ImgBotApp/InternetNL/test/connipv6/failed/description_en.md

-Unfortunately your internet provider has *not* given you a modern internet address, or there is a configuration error.
+Too bad!
+Your internet provider has *not* given you a modern internet address, or there is a configuration error.
 Therefore you are *not* able to reach other computers with modern adresses.
-Please ask your internet provider for IPv6 connectivity.
+Please ask your internet provider for full IPv6 connectivity.